All students graduating from Gem State Adventist Academy receive a College Prep Diploma.

 include: Matter, energy, atomic structure, ionic compounds, covalent compounds,

 chemical equations, changes in matter, gas laws, solutions, chemical equilibrium, acids and bases, reaction rates, and nuclear chemistry.
 In addition, students will get a strong understanding of the periodic table and how to use it.
-Labs cover most of the major topics.
+Labs are used to enhance concepts in Chemistry.